disheng222/digitroundingZ/README.md

 ## This is a standalone version of Digit rounding compressor, which was integrated with HDF5 filter in https://github.com/CNES/Digit_Rounding

 To confirm the correctness of our implementation, the evaluation results based on climate simulation datasets (https://sdrbench.github.io/) are shown below:
-* Original DR refers to the original digit rounding code (https://github.com/CNES/Digit_Rounding)
+* 'Original DR' refers to the original digit rounding code (https://github.com/CNES/Digit_Rounding)
-* digitroundingZ refers to the code of this repo.
+* 'digitroundingZ' refers to the code of this repo.
 * PSNR: peask signal noise to ratio
 * Max Relative Error: max error of the point-wise relative error
 * Compressed Data Size: in Bytes.